 Here are a collection of questions and answers which you may find useful.

-The medical expert will provide a medical report detailing the injuries you sustained in your accident (or as a result of negligent medical treatment) and an opinion on how long it took or will take to recover.
-Without this report, your solicitor cannot pursue your claim.
+The medical expert will provide a medical report detailing the injuries you sustained in your accident and an opinion on how long it took or will take to recover.
+You will need this report to be able to value your claim correctly if you are an unrepresented claimant.
+If you have legal representation, then they will advise you.

 No. The expert will need to determine how well you have recovered from your injuries.
-If they saw you within a few weeks of the accident/incident, it would be hard for them to do this.
-If you have suffered very serious injuries in the accident, your appointment with the expert will likely be deferred until such a time as you are making a recovery, so the longer term impact of your injuries is better known.
+If they saw you within a few days of the accident/incident, it would be hard for them to do this.
+If you have suffered very serious injuries in the accident, your appointment with the expert will likely be deferred until such a time as you are making a recovery, so the longer-term impact of your injuries is better known.

 Advise us as soon as possible as this could result in a DNA Charge (Did Not Attend) which you may be personally liable for.